EldritchCometh/neural_network_jupyter/README.md

    jupyter lab
    ```

-2. Open the notebooks in the order of their filenames (Part 01 to Part 07).
+2. Study, run, and expiriment with the notebooks in the order of their filenames (Part 01 to Part 07).

-3. Follow the instructions in each notebook to implement and experiment with the neural network.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This is free and unencumbered software released into the public domain.

 ---

 Happy learning!
 If you have any questions or need further clarification, feel free to reach out.